OpenCTI-Platform/opencti/docs/docs/administration/users.md

 ![Organization admin promoting/demoting](assets/define_organization_admin.png)

+!!! info "Organization admin rights"

     The "Organization admin" has restricted access to Settings.
 They can only manage the members of the organizations for which they have been promoted as "admins".